jkaplon/rpi-utils/README.md

 -  Rasberry Pi 3 in garage controlling two garage doors
     - Raspberry Pi OS Lite (64-bit)

-While slowly building this setup, it was never a good time to pause for proper backups to get the hacky python scripts into version control, but then the RPi-2 acting as my Home Assistant server and MQTT broker when down :(.
-All the hardware is still working **maybe** it was due to a loose network cable...we'll never know since I was too quick to nuke/pave the SD card with a new RPi OS image.
+While slowly building this setup, it was never a good time to pause for proper backups or to get the hacky python scripts into version control, but then the RPi-2 running Home Assistant server and MQTT broker when down :(.
+All the hardware is still working so **maybe** it was due to a loose network cable...we'll never know since I was too quick to nuke/pave the SD card with a new RPi OS image.
+Oh, and the rpi3 lives in a hot Florida garage, so who knows when it will decide to release its magic smoke...

 So here's my "too-little-too-late" backup strategy.
 I'm hoping to keep all scripts in a single directory and to come up with solid naming-convention to keep track of the each script's purpose or whether it's specific to particular RPi-hardware (model 2 vs model 3).

 I'll also try to add setup commands into this README.

-rpi2 steup:
+### rpi2 steup:
 ```
 # Ponder if I need to find a docker alternative...
 curl -fsSL https://get.docker.com -o get-docker.sh